yossi55/qa-automation-test/README.md

 Total time allowed: **1-2 hours**

 This assignment tis designed to assess the skills of a QA automation engineer applicant.
-Time box for the assignment is 2 hours.

 ## Procedure
 - Read this Readme carefully and **until the end**